SimonSCC/XamarinNewsReader/README.md

 Not much work was done in the IOS project, since I don't have access to an apple product.

-The solution contains a newsreader application for android and windows, that allows the user to read from a RSS feed from DR. The user may also add filters which decides which content he/she receives.
+The solution contains a newsreader application for android and windows, that allows the user to read from an RSS feed provided by DR. The user may also add filters which decides which content he/she receives.